Big Ed's City Market Restaurant

 Your waitress, most likely in a Southern accent, will ask you if you're ready to order.
 One of the most famous items on the menu at Big Ed's City Market Restaurant is the hot cake.
 For a reasonable $3.99, I promise you'll be full after eating just one.
 The hot cakes are made from scratch using Big Ed's homemade batter.
 The hot cakes, which are the size of my car's hubcap, are always sweet and fluffy.
 There's also a hot cake eating contest, which I might have to try sometime.
 If you can eat three hot cakes without sharing, you'll win a Big Ed's t-shirt.

 My favorite breakfast item on the menu is the Western omelet with ham, sausage, peppers, onions, tomatoes and cheese.
-The ingredients are always farm fresh and the sausage is from from local producer Nahunta.
+The ingredients are always farm fresh and the sausage is from local producer Nahunta.
 The omelet comes with fresh seasonal fruit, which is a nice addition to the meal.

 Don't miss a breakfast from Big Ed's City Market Restaurant in downtown Raleigh.
 This down-home country breakfast will take you back to your Southern roots or introduce you to a new culture.
 Yes, I'm talking about country ham and brains being served as options for Big Ed's country breakfast.
 No matter what you order, you'll leave happy and wanting to come back.